lf-lang/playground-lingua-franca/examples/C/src/triple-modular-redundancy/README.md

 static const double sdc_per_exec = 0.3;
 ```

-In Default, this example simulates the naive TMR.
-You can simulate different level of redundancy  by modifying the following variable in SerialTMR reactor:
+By default, this example simulates the naive TMR.
+You can simulate different level of redundancy  by modifying the following variable in SerialExecution reactor:

 ```
 state max_number_of_executions: int = 3